Up to 50% off sofas & mattresses — limited‑time deals.

 Start With Space, Clearances, and Room Flow

 Measure the sofa in both modes: upright and fully reclined.
-Then “tape it out” on your floor so you can see what happens to walkways, side tables, and doors.
-If your outlet is far away, plan cord routing so it doesn’t cross a main path; if you’ll need an extension, use a properly rated solution and keep it protected from pinching.
+Then tape it out on the floor so you can see what happens to walkways, side tables, and doors.
+If the outlet is far away, plan the cord path before delivery so it does not cross a main walkway or get pinched under the frame.
+If you are still narrowing options, guides for standard sofa sizing and doorway clearance help prevent bad surprises.

-A practical showroom test: stand where you’d normally walk past the sofa, recline the seat, and try that same path.
-If you have to turn sideways, you will hate it at home.
+A simple showroom test helps: stand where you would normally walk past the sofa, recline the seat, and try that same path.
+If you have to turn sideways or stop to squeeze through, it will feel worse at home.
+This matters even more in rooms that would otherwise benefit from a sofa for a small living room or a couch for a tight space.

 Fit and Ergonomics That Stay Comfortable in Recline